FPG-Alan/job-job/README.md

 ## Maintenance Notes
-- To add **Trello board templates** (requires Chrome or a browser where you can see the network requests)
+- To add **Trello board templates** (requires admin access)
-  - navigate to the board on a browser
+  - navigate to a template board on your browser
-  - open to Inspector
-  - click Network (then refresh the page if the network request list is empty)
+  - type ".json" after the URL (e.g. https://trello.com/b/0Rldf1OT/fpg-ny-tech-job-s-the-builder.json
-  - find a request that looks like https://trello.com/1/boards/*boardID*
+  - find "id" (e.g. "581900d33f0838a3be9abb1c")
-  - copy *boardID*, then paste in to the .env file (example TRELLO_BANNER_TEMPLATE_ID=*boardId*)
-  - in server/routers/trelloIntegrationRouter.js
-    - add something like `var *service*TemplateBoardId = process.env.TRELLO_*service*_TEMPLATE_ID;` (using process.env protects our secret variables)
-    - in `trelloIntegrationRouter.post("/")`, find the code that assigns `idBoardSource`
-    - add `req.body.serviceType == "*service*" ? *service*TemplateBoardId` before `: null`
+  - grab the ID and the name use that in JTB's [New Job page](https://jtb-fpg.herokuapp.com/#/jobs/new)
+- To change **Box project template** (requires Heroku access)
-  - in client/app/modules/jobs/new-job/new-job.component.ts
+  - grab the ID of the folder in its URL
-    - find the `serviceTypes` attribute/property of the component
+  - replace the current BOX_TEMPLATE_FOLDER value with the new ID
-    - add to the list `{value: '*service*', display: '*what you want to render as radio choice*'}`